mitkotak/American_Job_Center_FInder_Scraper/README.md

 ## Usage

-Install [Firefox](https://www.mozilla.org/en-US/) if you don't have that already on your computer
+Install [Firefox](https://www.mozilla.org/en-US/) if you don't have that already on your computer.
+If you want to use chrome then uncomment these [lines](https://github.com/mitkotak/American_Job_Center_Scraper/blob/50400031a18cc47afcaa740a48a9ca3c418fac17/webscraper_v3.py#L34).
+Remember to comment out the Firefoc lines.

 Fire up your terminal/command prompt, navigate to the repo folder and install all of the requirements.